-- there are also other types of "linking": RPC, RMI, REST API, etc. When do they constitute "linking" in a sense that would trigger strong copyleft requirements? - no consensus yet - folklore suggests that: - loosely coupled and/or popular and/or standardized APIs with several alternative implementations should not trigger the GPL - tightly coupled and/or ad-hoc and/or single-implementation APIs should trigger the GPL - on the other hand, it seems consensual that static linking produces a derivative work of the GPL part
+- there are also other types of "linking": RPC, RMI, REST API, etc. When do they constitute "linking" in a sense that would trigger strong copyleft requirements? - no consensus yet - legal folklore seems to suggest that: - \ loosely coupled and/or popular and/or standardized APIs with several alternative implementations should not trigger the GPL - \ tightly coupled and/or ad-hoc and/or single-implementation APIs should trigger the GPL - on the other hand, it seems consensual that static linking produces a derivative work of the GPL part

-- there are also other types of "linking": RPC, RMI, REST API, etc. When do they constitute "linking" in a sense that would trigger strong copyleft requirements? - no consensus yet - folklore suggests that: - loosely coupled and/or popular and/or standardized APIs with several alternative implementations should not trigger the GPL - tightly coupled and/or ad-hoc and/or single-implementation APIs should trigger the GPL - on the other hand, it seems consensual that static linking produces a derivative work of the GPL part
+- there are also other types of "linking": RPC, RMI, REST API, etc. When do they constitute "linking" in a sense that would trigger strong copyleft requirements? - no consensus yet - legal folklore seems to suggest that: - \ loosely coupled and/or popular and/or standardized APIs with several alternative implementations should not trigger the GPL - \ tightly coupled and/or ad-hoc and/or single-implementation APIs should trigger the GPL - on the other hand, it seems consensual that static linking produces a derivative work of the GPL part

-Ultimately, this GPL linking dilemma seems to be problematic only for those who want to somehow circumvent the main principle of the GPL which, per se, is very clear.
+Ultimately, this GPL linking dilemma is problematic only for those who want to somehow circumvent one of the main goals of the GPL which, per se, is very clear.

-- Free Software licensing

-- 2 License bestiary

 - Lax permissive licenses

 - Public domain

 - Scope-limited reciprocal licenses

 - Reciprocal licenses

-- Selected licensing topics
+3) Selected licensing topics

 - GPL v. linking

 - CAA/CLA

 - License popularity